coreui/coreui-react/README.md

 ## Documentation

-The documentation for the CoreUI & CoreUI PRO is hosted at our website [CoreUI](https://coreui.io/)
+The documentation for the CoreUI & CoreUI PRO is hosted at our website [CoreUI for React](https://coreui.io/react/docs/4.0/getting-started/introduction)

 ### Running documentation locally